What To Expect During An Adolescent Growth Spurt

 The majority of human growth occurs during the adolescent or teenage years.
 This crucial point of development, often referred to as puberty, is characterized by a multitude of simultaneous changes that include growth acceleration, alteration in body composition, and appearance of secondary sex characteristics.

-One of the most evident signs of the growth spurt is a sudden increase in height.
-During this phase, adolescents typically reach peak growth rates between the ages of 10 to 14.
+During this phase, adolescents typically reach peak growth rates between the ages of 10 and 14.
 This increase in skeletal growth velocity usually results in the addition of several inches to their stature within a short period.

 Hormonal fluctuations